janus-idp/backstage-showcase/showcase-docs/corporate-proxy.md

 upstream:
   backstage:
     extraEnvVars:
+      # Proxy to use for HTTP requests
       - name: HTTP_PROXY
-        # HTTP proxy to use
         value: '<my_http_proxy_url>'
+      # Proxy to use for HTTPS requests
       - name: HTTPS_PROXY
-        # Distinct proxy to use for HTTPS requests
         value: '<my_https_proxy_url>'
       - name: NO_PROXY
-        # Pattern of comma-separated URLs that should be excluded from proxying.
+        # List of comma-separated URLs that should be excluded from proxying.
         # Example: 'foo.com,baz.com'
         value: '<my_no_proxy_settings>'
 ```